Dicarbon monoxide

 Dicarbon monoxide (C2O) is a molecule that contains two carbon atoms and one oxygen atom.
-It is a linear molecule that, because of its simplicity, is of interest in a variety of areas.
+It is a linear molecule which, because of its simplicity, is of interest in a variety of areas.
 It is, however, so extremely reactive that it is not encountered in everyday life.
-It is classified as a carbene, cumulene and an oxocarbon.
+It is a carbene, an allene, and an oxocarbon.

 Occurrence

 Dicarbon monoxide is a product of the photolysis of carbon suboxide: